snandasena/finding-lane-lines-on-the-road/README.md

 ```

-Following are the results after applying combine HSL filter and colour masked filter.
+Following are the results after applying the combine HSL filter and colour masked filter.

 ![](resources/yellow-white-images.png)

 ## Edge Detection
-Upto now we have used some functions to do some image processing techniques to prepare our test images for further image processing.
+Up to now, we have used some functions to do some image processing techniques to prepare our test images for further image processing.
 Now we'll extract edges using  some advanced algorithms like Canny edge detection, Hough transformation.
-Here we'll use OpenCV inbuilt functions to apply these algorithmns.
+Here we'll use OpenCV inbuilt functions to apply these algorithms.
 Following steps will be used to detect edges from images.

-* Step01 - Grayscaling preared images
+* Step01 - Gray scaling prepared images
-* Step02 - Applying Gaussian filter to smooth gray scaled images
+* Step02 - Applying Gaussian filter to smooth grayscale images
 * Step03 - Canny edge detection from smoothed images
 * Step04 - Hough tranfomation to detect lines from Canny edge detected images

 ### Grayscaling images
-To grayscale images OpenCV `cv2.cvtColor` function is used with the OpenCV `COLOR_RGB2GRAY` colour code.
+To grayscale images, OpenCV `cv2.cvtColor` function is used with the OpenCV `COLOR_RGB2GRAY` colour code.
 Following utility function will be used in our pipeline.

 ```python
 def grayscale(img):